‘RHOBH’ Star Erika Girardi Still Thinks Lisa Vanderpump Is A ‘Sniper From The Side’

 Erika Girardi isn’t a fan of Lisa Vanderpump.

-Ahead of their fight on next week’s episode of The Real Housewives of Beverly Hills, Erika spoke out about her season six comment, in which she accused Vanderpump of being a “sniper from the side,” confirming she stand by what she said years ago.
+Ahead of their fight on next week’s episode of The Real Housewives of Beverly Hills, Erika spoke out about her Season 6 comment, in which she accused Vanderpump of being a “sniper from the side,” confirming she stands by what she said years ago.

+“I said it the first time,” she explained to Entertainment Tonight on February 19.

 Erika was brought to the cast of The Real Housewives of Beverly Hills in 2015 for the sixth season of the show.
 At the time, she was considered to be a friend of former cast member Yolanda Hadid and was introduced to the group as such.